zerasul/mdbook_en/8backgrounds/backgrounds.md

 * Any graphic or image is drawn divided by Tiles[^50], of a size of 8x8 pixels.
 * Only 4096 Tiles can be stored (64Kb of VRAM).
 * The images are stored in indexed format [^51] not as RGB [^52].
-* Only 4 palettes of 16 colors each can be stored.
+* Only 4 palettes of 16 colors each can be stored in CRAM.
-* Normally, only 61 colors can be displayed on the screen.
+* Normally, only 61 colors can be displayed on the screen (61 colors and 3 transparent).
 * In each palette, the first color is considered transparent.
 Except the First palette that the first color is used as background.

-[^50]:A Tile is a fragment of an image that is displayed as if it were a mosaic; thus an image is composed of a series of Tiles.
+[^50]:A Tile is a fragment of an image that is displayed as a mosaic; thus an image is composed of a series of Tiles.
 [^51]: An image in indexed format stores a palette with the different colors it contains; each pixel then only has information about the color it represents in that palette.
 [^52]: RGB (Red Green Blue) is a format that is defined in each pixel to store the color red, green and blue in such a way that each color can be seen by combining these three.